catlee/aosa-volume2/raw/sqlalchemy/sqlalchemy.rst

 runtime defers to for all class and instance operations involving this attribute.
 SQLAlchemy's implementation is known as an ``InstrumentedAttribute``, and we'll illustrate the world behind this facade with another example.
-Starting with a ``Table`` and a user-defined class, we'll set up a mapping that has just one mapped column, as well as a ``relationship()``, which defines a reference to a related class::
+Starting with a ``Table`` and a user defined class, we set up a mapping that has just one mapped column, as well as a ``relationship()``, which defines a reference to a related class::

     user_table = Table("user", metadata,